 Solution 5: Change the DNS Server

 Consider switching DNS servers if you believe they are the source of the problem.
-Using Google's Public DNS IP addresses as an example, the tutorials below will show you how to update a network's DNS settings.
+Using Google Chrome's Public DNS IP addresses as an example, the tutorials below will show you how to update a network's DNS settings.

 - In the Control Panel, open the Network and Internet -> Network and Sharing Center.
 On the top left, click Change adapter settings.

-- Select Properties from the context menu when you right-click on the current connection.
+- Find and select Properties from the context menu when you right-click on the current connection.

 - Choose whether your DNS settings should utilize IPv4 or IPv6 addresses.
 After that, select Properties.